 To summarise this Idle Heroes guide, there is no right way to play the game and not necessarily a formula to the strongest team.
 It is advisable that you try a few different heroes out whilst you are levelling to get an idea of what play style suits you best.
 There are many interactions that many players won't even know about yet, so don't discount any ideas because you haven't read about them.

-I personally prefer to have some healing in my team composition to back up my tank.
-I also like Faceless as hero due to the fact that they target the lowest health enemy, making it easy to take out those powerful back-line damage dealers.
+I personally prefer to have some healing in my team composition to back up my tank (champions like Ormus).
+I also like Queen as hero due to the fact that they target all enemies, making it easy to take out those powerful back-line damage dealers.

 Leave a comment below and let me know how you are getting on.